{

 "source": [

-"# Use model from Hugging Face 🤗\n",
+"# Use a Hugging Face 🤗 Model\n",

 "\n",

-"This notebook demonstrates how to use a task agent to pre-label videos with predictions.\n",
+"This notebook demonstrates how to use a task agent to pre-label videos with predictions.
+A bounding box prediction model is used.\n"

 ]